 This trail follows the shoreline of Park Lake.
 Interpretive stops along the way explain how Aboriginals used plants and wildlife to survive in this environment.

 Time Trail 1.5 km loop (1.5 hours) moderate

 Along the trail are signs of the different stages of this land’s development.

 Hunting in this park is subject to the Ontario Hunting Regulations.
 Certain restrictions apply.
-For more information, contact the park or your local Ministry of Natural Resources office.
+For more information, contact the park or your local Ministry of Natural Resources and Forestry office.